-At least 8 million Americans had an active permit to carry a concealed weapon in 2012, according to a report by the United States Government Accountability Office.
+At least 8 million Americans had an active permit to carry a concealed weapon in 2012, according to a report by the Government Accountability Office.
 A more recent estimate by pro-gun researcher John Lott places that figure closer to 13 million.

-“I have people who come to my class who basically couldn’t hit the broad side of a barn,” Rick Strohmeier, a firearms instructor in Fisherville, Kentucky, tells The Trace.
+“I have people who come to my class who basically couldn’t hit the broad side of a barn,” Rick Strohmeier, a firearms instructor in Fisherville, Kentucky, told The Trace.
 “I think Kentucky is doing the right thing and everyone else is doing the wrong thing.”

 For instance, though California does not have a statewide standard regarding live-fire training, sheriffs in half a dozen counties contacted by The Trace require it for permit seekers under their purview.
 Hawaii also does not have a statewide live fire requirement.
-At the same time, it’s been a labelled a “no issue” state by gun-right advocates: Just 21 private citizens applied for concealed carry licenses in 2014, and all were denied.
+At the same time, it’s been a labelled a “no issue” state by gun-right advocates: Just 21 private citizens in Hawaii applied for concealed carry licenses in 2014, and all were denied.

-In transportation policy, the solution is to require the driver’s license applicant to show that he or she can parallel park, execute a three-point turn, and merge safely into traffic as a DMV staffer scores their performance.
+State driving tests require license applicants to show that they can parallel park, execute a three-point turn, and merge safely into traffic as a Department of Motor Vehicles staffer scores their performance.
 But here’s where the car analogy breaks down for Venden.
 He thinks government mandated live-fire training for concealed carriers goes too far.

 Only six states require both residents and concealed carriers visiting from out of state to undergo live-fire training.
 They are Connecticut, Illinois, Maryland, New Jersey, Rhode Island, and Minnesota.

-Residents of states with higher permitting standards have used recognition and reciprocity agreements to get around licensing rules that might disqualify them from concealed carrying (or are just deemed too great a hassle).
-Last year, some North Carolina residents were found to be skirting their state’s basic handgun training class requirement, which includes a mandatory live-fire component, by obtaining concealed carry permits from neighboring Virginia, where the permit process is more relaxed.
+Residents of states with stricter permitting standards have used recognition and reciprocity agreements to get around licensing rules that might disqualify them from carrying concealed firearms, or just to avoid regulations that they deem a hassle.
+Last year, some North Carolina residents were found to be skirting their state’s basic handgun training class requirement, which includes a mandatory live-fire component, by obtaining concealed carry-permits from neighboring Virginia, where the permit process is more relaxed.

 Even if Virginia were still moving toward toughening its permitting rules, North Carolinians unwilling to visit the range would still have had their choice of options.
-Utah and Arizona not only have no live fire requirements, but also allow people to apply for their permits from anywhere in the country (Utah permit classes are popular as far away as Maryland, for instance).
+Utah and Arizona not only have no live-fire requirements, but also allow people to apply for their permits from anywhere in the country (Utah permit classes are popular as far away as Maryland, for instance).